Hudson River Valley National Heritage Area - Heritage Development Grants

 Applicant type: Government Entity Nonprofit Indigenous Group

-Location of project: Counties in New York: Albany County, Columbia County, Rensselaer County, Rockland County, Saratoga County, Westchester County Expand all
+Location of project: Counties in New York: Albany County, Columbia County, Rensselaer County, Rockland County, Saratoga County, Westchester County Show all

-Location of residency: Counties in New York: Albany County, Columbia County, Rensselaer County, Rockland County, Saratoga County, Westchester County Expand allView website Save Need help writing this grant?
+Location of residency: Counties in New York: Albany County, Columbia County, Rensselaer County, Rockland County, Saratoga County, Westchester County Show allView website Save

 The Hudson River Valley National Heritage Area (HRVNHA) was established by Congress in 1996 and is funded, in part, through the National Park Service -Department of the Interior.
 The mission of the Hudson River Valley National Heritage Area program is to recognize, preserve, protect and interpret the nationally significant cultural and natural resources of the Hudson River Valley for the benefit of the Nation.